FopzzZ/SC2002/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders, where:

 - `src`: the folder to maintain sources
 - `javadoc`: the folder to store javadoc
 - `bin`: the folder to store compiled output files
+- `database`: the folder to store database files

 ## Setup instructions